revelrylabs/harmonium/CONTRIBUTING.md

 ## Submitting Changes

 1. Fork the repository.
-2. Set up the gem per the instructions above and ensure `npm run test` runs cleanly.
+2. Set up the gem per the instructions above and ensure `npm test` runs cleanly.
 3. Create a topic branch.
 4. Add tests for your unimplemented feature or bug fix.
-5. Run `npm run test`.
+5. Run `npm test`.
 If your specs pass, return to step 4.
 6. Implement your feature or bug fix.
-7. Re-run `npm run test`.
+7. Re-run `npm test`.
 If your specs fail, return to step 6.
 8. Thoroughly document and comment your code.
 9. Add a usage example as src/ComponentName.example.js
 10. Run `cd docs-src && yarn && npm run develop` and make sure your example loads and looks like you expect.
 11. Add, commit, and push your changes.
 12. Submit a pull request.